ogi-iii/nestjs-bff/README.md

 # NestJS-BFF
-This is the project of "Backend For Frontend" using NestJS.
+This is the project of "Backend For Frontend" (called "BFF") using [NestJS](https://docs.nestjs.com/).

 The API endpoints of this BFF can be customized with YAML configuration files.